Chehalis Theater: Late 20th century operations

 Due to economic hardships and maintenance backlogs, the theater shut down and became a video rental store named Video Time.
 During this period, several murals of children's cartoon characters were painted on the ceiling.
 After the theater was sold in 1994 to Daryl Lund, also the owner of the Yard Birds Cinema 3 at the time, it hosted a flea market and Lund referred to both the Cinema 3 complex and the Chehalis Theater as the Chehalis Cinemas.
 Lund leased the theater to Jerry Rese who, along with Lund, began a large restoration in 1996, finding and reusing decor and machinery stored at the theater.
 The movie house at the time listed the screen to be 16 × 32 ft and the venue had a footprint of 5,000 sqft.
 Art Deco chandeliers, original to the theater, were found in the attic and restored.
 The interior had a green decor and Rese removed the original patterned theater carpeting.
 As the venue lacked seating, he installed 298 seats that were original to another closed theater and had the concession stand in the lobby rebuilt.
 There were plans to reopen the playhouse as a second-run theater.
 The neon marquee was restored in 2000.

 The independent movie, The Immigrant Garden, premiered at the theater in 2001.
+In 2003, the Chehalis Historic Preservation Commission awarded the Chehalis Theater with a listing and plaque recognizing the historical importance, and restoration efforts, of the movie house.
+During the 2008 Washington gubernatorial election, candidate Dino Rossi held a campaign rally at the theater; the venue was recorded to have a near capacity crowd of almost 300 people.

 There were brief periods of screening films into 2008, including some new releases, when the location ceased operations until 2016 due to competition with the larger, upgraded Midway Cinemas at the Lewis County Mall.
 There were two brief attempts to reopen the Chehalis Theater in 2009 and into the next year, but the potential revivals never came to fruition.

-In 2003, the Chehalis Historic Preservation Commission awarded the Chehalis Theater with a listing and plaque recognizing the historical importance, and restoration efforts, of the movie house.